luis-ale-117/DistribCell-back/README.md

 ```bash
 python index.py
 ```
-If you install or delete any library run the following command to update `requiremets.txt`
+If you install or delete any library run the following command to update `requirements.txt`
 ```bash
 pip freeeze > requirements.txt
 ```